JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-publish-lib.md

 Except for Apple platform targets, Kotlin/Native supports cross-compilation, allowing any host to produce needed artifacts.

-So, to avoid any issues:
+To avoid any issues during publication:
 * Publish only from an Apple host when your project targets Apple operating systems.
 * Never publish from multiple hosts to avoid duplicating publications at the repo.